Pyrazinamide: Uses, Side effects, Dosage

 Pyrazinamide Dosage

-Recommended dose for normal unsupervised 2-month therapy:
+The recommended dose for regular unsupervised 2-month therapy:

-• Usual children dose is 35mg/kg daily.
+• The usual children’s dose is 35mg/kg daily.

-Recommended dose for irregular supervised 2-month therapy:
+The recommended dose for irregular supervised 2-month therapy:

 • Pyrazinamide’ ought to be used with at least another powerful antituberculous medication.